maxim-kukushkin/VoronYetAnotherBurner/README.md

 **This is a work-in-progress project**

-**The complete readme with printing/assembly instructions and BOM is coming**
+**The complete readme with printing/assembly instructions and BOM are coming**

 # Description